Jassi10000-zz/faciem-deprehendatur/README.md

     geometry of a human face .

-So now you must have got the idea how SnapChat and Instagram apply filters on our face
+ ## So now u must have known how SnapChat and Instagram apply filters on our face😍.
+They also do Facial Landmark detection to apply filters.

 | Example 1  | Example 2 | Example 3 | Example 4 |
 | --- | ----------- | -----------| -----------|